Share this post:

 Plus, it has many advantages.
 Some of them are the frequent routes, the delightful trip, and the simplicity of the ferry booking process.

 Ferries from Athens to Santorini operate daily all year round.
 However, the routes are more frequent in the peak season (from May to September).
-If you’re planning on traveling to Santorini during the peak season, we suggest pre-booking your ferry ticket, as the Greek ferries might be overbooked.
+If you’re planning on traveling to Santorini during the peak season, we suggest that you pre-book your ferry ticket to Santorini, as the Greek ferries might be overbooked.

 Tip: You can do the whole booking process and plan the whole trip online, which will save you a lot of time.